-If your home features any tile bathroom floors that have recently fallen victim to discoloration, you may be curious about how to properly go about removing it.
+If you installed tile bathroom floors that have recently fallen victim to discoloration, you may be curious about how to properly go about removing it.
 Fortunately, you can easily remove any floor-based discoloration with several household cleaning products and a little bit of elbow grease.
 So, if your tile bathrooms floors are looking dirty and discolored, the steps outlined below should prove very helpful.

 Step 1 - Remove any Dust from Your Tile Bathroom Floors